wilfredloh/FooBarQix/readme.md

 # FooBarQix

+## Instructions

+Clone this repository and run `npm install` to install the required node modules.
+Run your tests with `npm run test` or `npm t`.

 ## Overview

 Write a program that only takes a number as input and returns either a number or string as output.
 The output is a number equal to input if it does not follow any of the special rules defined below (e.g. input of 1 returns an output of 1); otherwise, it returns a string as stated in the rules.